-This article on the healing power of crystals and gemstones, and the stones in the ephod is written by guest author Darren Stein.
+Darren Stein contributed this article on the healing power of crystals and gemstones and the ephod stones.

 I have always been puzzled by the sudden explosion of New Age retailers selling everything from Native American dream catchers to statues of the Buddha.
-In particular, I was intrigued by the booming sales of semi-precious stones which they claim possess various abilities and resonances relating to physical and psychological healing.
-Scientific sceptics have of course dismissed the matter, but I was surprised to find a number of references to similar beliefs within the Torah, Talmud and Zohar.r
+In particular, the booming sales of semi-precious stones which they claim possess various abilities and resonances relating to physical and psychological healing intrigued me.
+Scientific sceptics have of course dismissed the matter.
+I was surprised to find a number of references to similar beliefs within the Torah, Talmud and Zohar.r

-The most obvious of these references can be found in relation to the “Ephod”, the breastplate worn by the Cohen Hagadol (High Priest) in the Jewish Temple, containing twelve separate stones, each of which represented a different tribe.
+The most obvious of these references can be found in relation to the “Ephod”, the breastplate worn by the Cohen Hagadol (High Priest) in the Jewish Temple.
+It contains twelve separate stones, each of which represented a different tribe.

 “And you shall set it with four rows of mounted stones; the first row: a ruby, an emerald, and a topaz.
 The second row: a carbuncle, a sapphire, and a quartz crystal.
 The third row: a jacinth, an agate, and an amethyst.
 The fourth row: a chrysolite, an onyx, and an opal.
 These stones shall be placed in gold settings.
 The stones shall contain the names of the twelve children of Israel, one for each of the twelve stones; each one’s name shall be engraved as on a signet ring, to represent the twelve tribes.”
 (Ex.
 28: 17-21)